List of Dangerous Items for Kids

 Taking Stock of the Potential Dangers Around Your Home

+- Ranges and dishwashers.
 Especially when they are open, these appliances pose a significant danger to kids.
 Touching a recently-opened oven can cause serious burns.
 And even if the oven is cool, climbing onto the open door can rock the appliance bringing hot items from the stove top down onto the child.
 Dishwashers may hold sharp items and/or soap that can be very harmful to children.

+- Full bathtubs.
 Sadly, many child drownings take place in the home.
 If a curious child gets into a full bathtub that is left unattended, disaster can result.
 Be sure that children are always supervised around tubs with standing water.

+- Soft bedding.
 That beautiful quilt you received as a gift is wonderful to snuggle with on the couch, but in the crib of a child under one year of age, it can pose a suffocation risk.
 Always keep the crib clear of everything other than a tight-fitting mattress pad and sheet, and possibly a lightweight blanket tucked tightly around the mattress.
 Always put babies down on their back.

 Simple Steps to Keep Kids Safe